cs01/termpair/README.md

 INFO:     ('127.0.0.1', 51924) - "WebSocket /connect_to_terminal" [accepted]
 ```

-Then share your terminal by running `termpair share`:
+Then share your terminal by running `termpair share`.

+This connects your terminal to the server, and allows browsers to access the terminal.

 ```
 > termpair share --port 8000